-(2) APPLICATION FOR LICENSE.-Each person who plans to open

-a public lodging establishment or a public food service establishment shall apply for and receive a license from the division before prior to the commencement of operation.
+- (2) APPLICATION FOR LICENSE.-Each person who plans to open a public lodging establishment or a public food service establishment shall apply for and receive a license from the division before prior to the commencement of operation.
 A condominium association, as defined in s.
 718.103, which does not own any units classified as vacation rentals or timeshare projects under s.
 509.242(1)(c) or (g) is not required to apply for or receive a public lodging establishment license.
 Upon receiving an application for a vacation rental license, the division may grant a temporary license that authorizes the vacation rental to begin operation while the application is pending.
-The temporary license automatically expires upon final agency action regarding the license application.

-- (3) DISPLAY OF LICENSE.-A Any license issued by the division must shall be conspicuously displayed to the public inside in the office or lobby of the licensed establishment.
+The temporary license becomes permanent upon final agency action regarding the license application that grants the vacation rental license. - (3) DISPLAY OF LICENSE.-A Any license issued by the division must shall be conspicuously displayed to the public inside in the office or lobby of the licensed establishment.
 Public food service establishments that which offer catering services must shall display their license number on all advertising for catering services.
-The vacation rental's local registration number must, if applicable, be conspicuously displayed inside the vacation rental. - (5) UNIQUE IDENTIFIER.-The division shall assign a unique identifier on each vacation rental license which identifies each individual vacation rental dwelling or unit.
+The vacation rental's local registration number must, if applicable, be conspicuously displayed inside the vacation rental inside the unit in a visible location.

-Section 5.
-Effective January 1, 2025, section 509.243, Florida Statutes, is created to read:

-509.243 Advertising platforms.-

-(1) An advertising platform shall require that a person who places an advertisement or a listing of a vacation rental which offers it for rent do all of the following:

-- (a) Include in the advertisement or listing the vacation rental license number with the associated unique identifier and, if applicable, the local registration number. - (b) Attest to the best of the person's knowledge that the vacation rental's license with the associated unique identifier and, if applicable, its local registration are current and valid and that all related information is accurately stated in the advertisement. - (2) An advertising platform shall display the vacation rental license number with the associated unique identifier, and, if applicable, the local registration number. - (3) Effective January 1, 2026, an advertising platform: - (a) Shall use the vacation rental information system described in s.
-509.244 to verify that the vacation rental license number with the associated unique identifier, and, if applicable, the local registration number, are current, valid, and apply to the subject vacation rental before publishing an advertisement or a listing on its platform. - (b) May not advertise or list on its platform a vacation rental that fails to provide a valid vacation rental license number with the associated unique identifier, and, if applicable, the local registration number as indicated on the vacation rental information system described in s.
-509.244. - (c) Shall remove from public view an advertisement or a listing from its online application, software, website, or system within 15 business days after notification that a vacation rental license, or if applicable, a local registration: - 1.
+- (5) UNIQUE IDENTIFIER.-The division shall assign a unique identifier on each vacation rental license which identifies each individual vacation rental dwelling or unit. - Section 5.
+Effective January 1, 2025, section 509.243, Florida Statutes, is created to read: - 509.243 Advertising platforms.- - (1) An advertising platform shall require that a person who places an advertisement or a listing of a vacation rental which offers it for rent do all of the following: - (a) Include in the advertisement or listing the vacation rental license number with the associated unique identifier and, if applicable, the local registration number. - (b) Attest to the best of the person's knowledge that the vacation rental's license with the associated unique identifier and, if applicable, its local registration are current and valid and that all related information is accurately stated in the advertisement. - (2) An advertising platform shall display the vacation rental license number with the associated unique identifier, and, if applicable, the local registration number. - (3) Effective January 1, 2026, an advertising platform: - (a) Shall remove from public view an advertisement or a listing from its online application, software, website, or system within 15 business days after notification that a vacation rental license, or if applicable, a local registration: - 1.
 Has been suspended, revoked, or not renewed; or - 2.
 Fails to display a valid vacation rental license number with the associated unique identifier or, if applicable, a local registration number.